Konvt/pgbar/docs/QuickStart.md

 ### Rendering strategy
 The rendering strategy of `DynamicBar` is the same as that of the sole progress bar, but the rendering behavior is slightly different.

-Because `DynamicBar` renders multiple progress bars simultaneously on multiple lines, when using `pgbar::Region::Flexible`, the number of lines occupied by the rendering structure of the progress bar will be determined by the number of running progress bars in `DynamicBar`.
+Because `DynamicBar` renders multiple progress bars simultaneously on multiple lines, when using `pgbar::Region::Relative`, the number of lines occupied by the rendering structure of the progress bar will be determined by the number of running progress bars in `DynamicBar`.

 The number of running progress bars by `DynamicBar` can be obtained by the `active_size()` method, and the number of rows occupied by the rendering structure will be the number returned by this method +1.